-This Simple Sugar Cookie Recipe is one we always include in our Christmas cookie line-up.
-It has a delicious but subtle flavor, and it’s easy to make and decorate.
+This Simple Sugar Cookies recipe is one we always include in our Christmas cookie line-up.
+It has a delicious but subtle flavor in a soft cookie base, with an easy buttercream frosting on top.
+It’s easy to make and decorate.

 Sugar Cookie Recipe - Shown With soft cookie base, simple buttercream frosting, and festive sprinkles